valancej/anchore-eks/README.md

 This guide creates a EKS cluster with [eksctl](https://eksctl.io/) using the [ClusterConfig](examples/cluster.yaml) under the examples directory.

-**Note**: The ClusterConfig above utilizes the [Bottlerocket OS](https://github.com/bottlerocket-os/bottlerocket).
+**Note**: The ClusterConfig above utilizes the [Bottlerocket OS](https://github.com/bottlerocket-os/bottlerocket) for the worker nodes.
 Please refer to the GitHub repository for more information.

 ### Cluster Autoscaler